-Big Bertha Sweet Pepper is an annual vegetable plant that is commonly grown for its edible qualities.
-It produces large green peppers (which are technically 'berries') which can be harvested at any point.
-The fruit will often fade to red over time.
+Lady Bell Sweet Pepper is an annual vegetable plant that is typically grown for its edible qualities.
+It produces green peppers (which are technically 'berries') with red flesh which can be harvested at any point.
 The peppers have a sweet taste and a crisp texture.